cmpolis/canvas-dpi-scaler/README.md

 # Canvas DPI Scaler

-Utility to scale and <canvas> for Retina and other high resolution screens.
+Utility to scale `<canvas>` for Retina and other high resolution screens.

 ### Usage: